 GPBA Professional Training Standards for Breathworkers

-A Breathwork training is a course of study designed to train people to be professional Breathworkers.
-Trainees may choose not to practice after graduation but the course is designed to give them the skills and knowledge to work with clients as a profession, should they choose to do so.
-This is markedly different to a Breathwork seminar where participants work on their personal development through the medium of Breathwork.
+A breathwork training is a course of study designed to train people to be professional breathworkers.
+Trainees may choose not to practice after graduation but the course is designed to give them the skills and knowledge to work with clients as a profession should they choose to do so.
+This is markedly different to a breathwork seminar where participants work on their personal development through the medium of breathwork.

 Such seminars are often called ‘trainings.’
-What follows refers to the training of professional Breathworkers and not to personal growth seminars.
+What follows refers to the training of professional breathworkers and not to personal growth seminars.

-The following recommendations are based on a synthesis of contributions of established Breathwork training schools worldwide.
+The following recommendations are based on a synthesis of contributions of established breathwork training schools worldwide.

 1. Length of Training